gorlanwix/3d-viewer/README.md

 ## 3D Viewer

 If running locally, open the terminal and run "grunt serve" in client directory or "npm run develop-client" in root directory.
 Then run "npm test" in server directory in another tab.
 The minified production application currently does not work due to the Grunt issue https://github.com/yeoman/grunt-usemin/issues/266 .
 Once this issue is resolved, you should be able to type "grunt build" in client directory to get the production ready app.
+After which, you can type "npm start" in the server directory in place of "npm test" to test the minified production app locally.

 ### Front-end